WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 Now you can start testing to see if it works.
 We'd recommend using your own test API keys for this.
 We've left ours in the code, but you won't be able to see the payments with our keys.

 1. In one terminal/cmd (or on one device) run: `node example-producer-callbacks.js`.
-    (You can run `node example-producer.js` but this does not recall the producer, once it times out)
+You can run `node example-producer.js` but this does not recall the producer once it times out).
+This starts the producer application with communication on TCP port 9090 from localhost (Apache thrift communication).
 2. In another terminal/cmd, (or on another device, on the same network) run: `node example-consumer.js`.
+This starts the consumer application with communication on TCP port 9088 from local host (Apache thrift communication).
 3. A payment should fire.
 If you see the `serviceDeliveryToken` returned within the producer terminal/cmd, you'll know that the payment was complete.
+This payment will happen with our test keys, so you won't be able to see the payment.

 ## See the payments